You can turn on the ability to open local files in published applications directly from the local file system.

 To open local files in published applications, a Horizon administrator must install the client drive redirection feature in Horizon Agent.
 The client drive redirection feature is installed by default.
 For more information, see the Configuring Remote Desktop Features in Horizon document.

 You can hide the client drive redirection feature in Horizon Client by enabling a group policy setting.
-For more information, see Disable sharing files and folders in General Settings for Client GPOs.
+For more information, see Disable sharing files and folders in Using Group Policy Settings to Configure Horizon Client.

 - Connect to a server.

-- Open the Settings dialog box and display the Sharing panel.
+- Open the Settings dialog box and display the Applications panel.

 Option Description From the desktop and application selector window

-Right-click a remote desktop or published application icon, select Settings, and select Sharing in the left panel of the window that appears.
+Right-click a remote desktop or published application icon, select Settings, and select Applications in the left panel of the window that appears.

-From the Sharing dialog box that appears when you connect to a remote desktop or published application Click thelink in the dialog box.
+From the system tray icon context menu when you connect to a remote desktop or published application Click thelink in the dialog box.
 From within a remote desktop

 - Select the Open local files in hosted applications check box.

 When this option is enabled, you can right-click a file in your local file system and select to open the file in a published application.
 You can also change the properties of the file so that all files with that file extension are opened with the published application by default, such as when you double-click the file.
 For example, you can right-click a file, select Properties, and click Change to select the published application to open files of that type.